mahfuz-prog/notes-sharing-webapp/README.md

 ================================================

 Run entire application using docker compose.
+- `.env` for backend and frontend
+- update `nginx.conf` in frontend according to backend url
 - build the vue app locally
 - In one container nginx + vue build(/dist)